Polish bishops defend John Paul II after McCarrick report

 In an interview with the EWTN Catholic network, Vigano suggested there was no paper trail of his efforts since the Vatican in those years sought to limit written documentation about such cases to not expose the Holy See to potential litigation from abuse victims in the United States.

-Vigano denounced that he hadn't been called by Vatican investigators to testify, a rather glaring omission given his roles as both U.S. ambassador from 2011-2016 and a top Vatican official in the years when reports of McCarrick's misconduct arrived.
+Vigano complained that he hadn't been called by Vatican investigators to testify, a seemingly glaring omission given his roles as both U.S. ambassador from 2011-2016 and a top Vatican official in the years when reports of McCarrick's misconduct arrived.

-Investigators interviewed 90 people, seemingly nearly everyone still alive who had had anything to do with the McCarrick file.
-The Vatican didn't respond Friday when asked why Vigano was never summoned.
+Investigators interviewed 90 people, nearly everyone still alive who had had anything to do with the McCarrick file.
+A Vatican official said Friday that Vigano wasn't summoned because his views and information were well known, given his many statements about the case starting in August 2018.

 Winfield contributed from Rome.